EuropeanForestInstitute/tradeflows/README.md

 ### TODO by order of ease / importance
+* use package options, inspired by the devtools or knitr package "Devtools uses the following options to configure behaviour:..."
 * Time plot of HS by quantity, weight or value data (ggplot gant chart) to visualise missing data
 * load from EUROSTAT comext at 10 digit level